mondaycom/monday-code-deploy-action/README.md

 # Monday Code deploy action
-This action push your project into monday code hosting.
+This action deploys your project to your monday app

 ## Inputs